-The Question how to start an organic garden for beginners always puzzles me.
+The Question about how to start an organic garden for beginners always puzzles me.
 Why do we have to mention the word organic in combination with the word gardening?

 For centuries gardening was a normal thing for most people.
-About everybody had a garden or at-least a neighbor or family member that had a garden.
+About everybody had a garden or at least a neighbor or family member that had a garden.

-Many times neighbors exchanged vegetables with each-other that they had to much of and in that way kept the grocery bill low.
+Many times neighbors exchanged vegetables with each-other that they had too much of and in that way kept the grocery bill low.
 Organic was the norm.
 By using the word organic gardening nowadays when we talk about vegetable gardens means that organic is not the norm anymore.

 GMO and treated with herbicides is now normal for several decades with all the bad things that come with it.

 One note about organic.
 You cannot name it an organic garden officially.
 There are strange enough many regulations for that.
 But since we have nothing but cattle around us and no use of chemicals and do not sell our vegetables, I take the liberty of calling it our organic garden.